Do Go On - 536 - FedEx Flight 705

 That's true.

-The edits things in.
+The edits sings in.

 Yeah.

-And sometimes he edits himself in being like, well, actually,
+And sometimes he edits himself in being like, well, actually, insert some sort of nerdy fact here.

 Yeah.